MLRadfys/Deep-Learning-Dose-Prediction/README.md

 # Deep-Learning-Dose-Prediction

-This repository contains the code used for our paper "Vmat dose prediction".
+This repository contains the code used for our paper “VMAT dose prediction and deliverable treatment plan generation for prostate cancer patients using a densely connected volumetric deep learning model”.
+In our work we used a densely connected convolutional neural network based on a UNet architecture, to predict volumetric modulated arc therapy (VMAT) dose distributions for prostate cancer patients.
+Model training as performed using so called image triplets, which can be considerered as 2.5D data.
+In addition, we generated deliverable, optimized treatment plans based on the dose predicions, using a (to our knowledge), novel treatment planning workflow, based on a nearest neighbor (NN) metric.

 The repository is split into three different parts: